arashnm80/arashnm80.github.io/handbook/uncertainty.md

-### current best guess
 **No one actually knows what the hell they're doing.
-Everyone is just working off their current best guess. question is: what are my current best guesses and am i living up to them?**
+Everyone is just working off their current best guess.**
+**what is my current best guess and am i living up to it?**

 ### certainty
 does true certain exist or is it just lack of counterexamples?